 The Small Intestine

 The small intestine is an organ located within the gastrointestinal tract.
-It assists in the digestion and absorption of ingested food.
+It is approximately 6.5m in the average person and assists in the digestion and absorption of ingested food.

-It extends from the pylorus of the stomach to the iliocaecal junction, where it meets the large intestine.
+It extends from the pylorus of the stomach to the iliocaecal junction, where it meets the large intestine at the ileocaecal valve.
 Anatomically, the small bowel can be divided into three parts; the duodenum, jejunum and ileum.

-In this article, we shall examine the anatomy of the small intestine – its structure, neurovascular supply and any clinical correlations.
+In this article, we shall examine the anatomy of the small intestine – its structure and neurovascular supply, as well as some clinically important features.

 The most proximal portion of the small intestine is the duodenum.
 Its name is derived from the Latin ‘duodenum digitorum’, meaning twelve fingers length.
 It runs from the pylorus of the stomach to the duodenojejunal junction.